ovcharski/playwright-e2e/README.md

 The UI tests are located in /tests/ folder

+More tests will be added over time.

 # API test

+Site API Swagger doc is located [here](https://ovcharski.com/shop/rest-api/docs/).

 The API tests are located in /tests/api/

+More tests will be added over time.

 # Usage